-- Develop on Cadence.
-Release on Demand – ARTs apply cadence and synchronization to help manage the inherent variability of research and development.
+- Develop on Cadence, Release on Demand – ARTs apply cadence and synchronization to help manage the inherent variability of research and development.
 However, releasing is typically decoupled from the development cadence.
 ARTs can release a solution, or elements of a solution, at any time, subject to governance and release criteria.

 Agile Teams Power the Train

-Critical Team Roles
+Specialty Team Roles

 - Product Management is responsible for ‘what gets built,’ as defined by the Vision, Roadmap, and new features in the Program Backlog.
 They work with customers and Product Owners to understand and communicate their needs, and also participate in solution validation.

-- System Architect/Engineer is an individual or team that defines the overall architecture of the system.
+- System Architect/Engineering is an individual or team that defines the overall architecture of the system.
 They work at a level of abstraction above the teams and components and define Nonfunctional Requirements (NFRs), major system elements, subsystems, and interfaces.